maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     10 PRINT "Convert hex FFFE to number, should print 65534: ";HEX("FFFE") 20 PRINT "Convert 5432 to hex, should print 1538: ";HEX$(5432)

+#### Variations:

+Apple Business BASIC on the Apple III used the function `TEN` to convert a hex string to decimal.
+This is not currently supported.

 <!-- TOC --><a name="trigonometric-functions"></a>
 ## Trigonometric functions